alainQtec/PsCraft/README.md

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request.
+Pull requests are welcome!
+You can also contribute to this module by writing code, sharing opinions, and providing feedback.

 ## License